deepdeyiitgn/QuickLink-URL-Shortener/README.md

 If you want to contribute to this project or manage your own version, follow these steps:

 1.  **Fork the Repository**
     -   Click the "Fork" button at the top-right corner of the original GitHub repository page.
-This creates a copy of the repository under your own GitHub account.

 2.  **Clone Your Fork**
-    -   Go to your forked repository on GitHub and click the "Code" button.
-Copy the URL.
+    -   Go to your forked repository and copy the URL.
-    -   Open your terminal and run the following command, replacing `<your-fork-url>` with the URL you copied:
     ```bash
     git clone <your-fork-url>
     cd quicklink-url-shortener
     ```

 3.  **Create a New Branch**
-    -   It's best practice to create a new branch for each new feature or fix you're working on.
     ```bash
     git checkout -b my-awesome-feature
     ```

 4.  **Make Your Changes**
-    -   Now you can open the code in your favorite editor and make your changes.

 5.  **Commit Your Changes**
-    -   Once you're happy with your changes, you need to stage and commit them.
     ```bash
-    # Stage all changes for the next commit
     git add .

-    # Commit the changes with a descriptive message
     git commit -m "feat: Add my awesome new feature"
     ```

 6.  **Push to Your Fork**
-    -   Push your committed changes from your local branch to your remote repository on GitHub.
     ```bash
     git push origin my-awesome-feature
     ```

 7.  **(Optional) Create a Pull Request**
-    -   If you want to merge your changes back into the original repository, go to your fork on GitHub.
-You should see a prompt to create a "Pull Request".
-Click it, fill out the details, and submit it for review.
+    -   If you want to merge your changes back into the original repository, go to your fork on GitHub and create a "Pull Request".

-## ⚠️ Important Security Note

-This project's data persistence has been refactored to simulate a secure, server-side API.
-The original `public/users.json` and `public/shortened_urls.json` files are **no longer used** and represent a security risk.

-**After cloning, please DELETE the following files:**
-- `public/users.json`
-- `public/shortened_urls.json`

 ## 🔑 Owner Access